samplchallenges/SAMPL-containers/tutorials/README.md

 If you are developing your container/methods on a High Performace Computing (HPC) Cluster, you will more than likely need to use the Singularity container engine.
 Most HPC clusters will not have the Docker program installed.
 Please see [this tutorial]() on how to build a container using Singularity.

-If you have the ability to use either Docker or Singularity as your container engine, please use Docker.
-The accepted best practice for containers is to build and store them as Docker containers.
+If you have the ability to use either Docker or Singularity as your container engine, **please use Docker**.
+The accepted best practice for containers is to build and store them as Docker containers, then use you container engine of choice (either Docker or Singularity) to run them.

 ## Background and Prerequisites